Mrsebastino/First-Milestone/README.md

 <h3> Features</h3>
  The Navbar  is taken from Bootstrap, i have made some adjusment to it.
 The animation on the tiltle is from animate.css.
- In the footer i've added a link to the top of the page and social media link.
+ In the footer i've added a link to the top of the page and some social media link.
 I removed the top of the page link in the footer for the mobile version and moved the social icon to the center.
- In the contact section, i used a  contact form and a button submit form from Bootstraps, i have customised the form and left the button as it is.
+ In the contact section, i used a  contact form and a button submit form from Bootstraps.

 Bug encountered.
-I have an horizontal overflow, and when i tried to fix it by adjusting |container-fluid| it affect the mobile version.
+I have an horizontal overflow, and when i tried to fix it by adjusting |container-fluid| it affected the mobile version.
 I have look using node removal in chrome devtools and couldn't find anything.
  At one stage when i clicked on the logo in the nav bar and in the footer it went from orange to white which was expected but just before it refresh the page it went blue for a few second.
 None of the other hover animation for events, quotes and contact had that problem.
 That particular bug was